-Therefore when used well, it has the double benefit of keeping the conversation going whilst giving you a bit more time to think about what to say next.
+When used well, it has the double benefit of increasing the fluency of your speech, whilst giving you a bit more time to think about what to say next.

 - As affirmation, eg. うん, 確かに, よかったね, すごいね